ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 This above line is the meat, which searches the entire file (e.g. 'g') and is case insensitive (e.g. "i"), where `pageNumbers[key]` would be 106, in the case of "Extract Function".
 As we loop through we push each object onto our array of refactorings and return the result.

 ### Save the references as a data file
-`createListOfRefactorings` makes an array of objects for each refactoring with its name, page number, and the number of references.
-You can find the full data set [here](https://github.com/ajahne/refactoring-references/blob/master/src/regex/data/refactorings-references-in-descending-order.json), below is a snippet of the results
+`createListOfRefactorings` makes an array of objects for each refactoring with its name, page number, and the number of times it was referenced.
+You can find the full data set [here](https://github.com/ajahne/refactoring-references/blob/master/src/regex/data/refactorings-references-in-descending-order.json), below is a snippet of the results:
 ```javascript
 [
  {